 You will need:

-- A plastic dishpan: I like this kind because it fits both my feet
+- A plastic dishpan: I like the kinda rectangular one that fits both my feet.
+Rubbermaid sells them.

 - Dawn dish soap – or whatever kind you use.